codio/knowledge/source/common/develop/ide/tools/ghapi.rst

               dir: ./
               course-id: d5acfd16bb506756595cef3399e1d4
               assignment-id: 3b52656756565656cd19a4b869b8
+              # You can also use course-name or assignment-name to reference the course/assignment if you prefer
+              # course-name: your course name
+              # assignment-name: your assignment name
               changelog: ${{ github.event.head_commit.message }}
               # Set the domain you are working on - codio.com or codio.co.uk
               domain: codio.com

 The course/assignment id's are found from the URL in your browser when opening the assignment when on the **Overview** tab.
-The assignments need to be published to get this information
+The assignments need to be published to get this information whether using the course/assignment id's or the course/assignment names.

 .. figure:: /img/course_assignment_id.png
    :alt: Course/assignment id